eusoubrasileiro/stocks/Progress.md

 Learning to remember: Lost 20k due no stop loss and not sure that prediction was good.

+#### Milestone : try Simple or Naive Strategies since many people with non-mathematical background reported (on-media) profit with robots

 - [x] Implemented `NaiveExpert` based on `prototypes\Numpy Naive Buy - WIN` using pattern of 5 minutes up trend before to buy and surf on the uptrend.
 Made backtest on metatrader 5 and it's clear that you cannot garantee that will buy on the `Open` and sell on the `Open` using the close by time is clearly otherwise.
 The metatrader 5 backtesting engine is really robust using 1 minute data OHLC to create aproximated Tick's using bar patterns.
 The accuracy went from 90% to 45% on real backtesting on metatrader 5.
-So better really use worst case buy scenario : `buy on high and sell on low`; to make backtesting on the engine code.
+So better really use worst case buy scenario on a 1 minute backtesting engine `buy on high and sell on low`.
+Another conclusion a new backtest engine based on ticks would help not waste time tasting naive strategies.

+-[ ] Implement `NaiveSupports` based on volume at price using Gaussian Mixture Models.
+Use maximum data of 21-days for support and resistences calculation.
+Calculate supports and resistences at every 5 minutes? and place stop or limit orders accordingly.
+Should use  Additionally maybe should consider using bigger positions where the trajectory is clear and small positions were there are many support and resistences close-by.

+#### Milestone : based on algorithm trading pillars totally refactoring of backtesting Engine

+One pillar of algorithm trading is the *Trading strategy* and without a realiable backtest engine nothing can be done about that.
+Many results above point to the need of a more realistic backtest engine supported by Python.
+The reason is because writting code im mql5 every-time I think in a new strategy is just impossible.

+- [x] New engine works in Hedge Mode and supports `Buy Stop` and `Sell Stop` orders
+- [x] Implement `Buy Limit` and `Sell Limit` and fixed wrong entries of `Buy Stop` and `Sell Stop` orders
+- [ ] Restric wrong params for pending orders `Buy Stop`, `Sell Stop`, `Buy Limit` and `Sell Limit` ?
+- [x] code in C library `metaEngice.c` compiled as shared library imported by `metaEngine.py`
+- [x] `metaEngine.c` code supporting build on Windows (`*.dll`) or Linux (`*.so`)
+- [x] `metaEngine.py` access directly the global variables (in memory) exported by the shared library C code.
+That is done using `ctypes`
+- [x] old back-test engine were renamed as `_old` since their reliability was questionable
+- [ ] refactor strategyTester old `stester`
+- [ ] console program to make some unit tests `metaEngine.c` ?